Sending FlashCard

 This just announces an other module.
 This time do, we are not creating a

 sub-directory.
-Instead we are creating a file named flashcard.rs
+Instead we are creating a file named flashcard.rs in the

-directory.
+handler directory.
 This is the other way of creating a module.

-should have our definition of get_flash_card
+flashcard.rs should have our definition of get_flash_card.

 get_flash_card